IoT SDK Examples

 Scope(s): [publish]

-The Thing is now authenticated to AM and has received an access token.
+The thing is now authenticated to AM and has received an access token.

-This sequence diagram shows how the Thing is registered and authenticated for the session:
+This sequence diagram shows how the thing is registered and authenticated for the session:

 cd /path/to/iot-edge

-./run.sh example "thing/cert-registration" \
+./run.sh example "thing/dynamic-registration/pop-cert" \

 -name "dynamic-thing" \